stealsocks/joodaloop.com/content/lists/things-i-think-about-often.md

 Then I found Aaron's post on [incremental moonshots](https://aaronzlewis.com/blog/2013/05/16/incremental-moonshots/) and was gifted the perfect term.

-"Moonshot thinking works for those in positions that offer them astronomical opportunities.
+<div class=quote> "Moonshot thinking works for those in positions that offer them astronomical opportunities.
 But for the rest of us aspiring innovators, the approach can be unhelpful at best, and crippling at worst.
-When you’re not a billionaire or an executive of a massive corporation, innovation happens in small steps" [Aaron Z. Lewis](https://twitter.com/aaronzlewis)
+When you’re not a billionaire or an executive of a massive corporation, innovation happens in small steps." <a href="https://twitter.com/aaronzlewis">Aaron Z. Lewis </a> </div>

 ## Markets & Distribution